DX View

 Updated 12/03/2021.

-affected (or so I thought), and when I was
+I thought), and when I was looking for other

-finding them.
-A big part of the reason was
+them.
+A big part of the reason was that

 sources that had not been attenuated and these